 Pronoun

-Pronouns are words that we use to replace nouns in sentences that refer to people, animals, objects, or places.
-Pronouns help us to avoid the repetition of nouns while we speak or write.
+Pronouns are words we use to replace nouns in sentences that refer to people, animals, objects, or places.
+Pronouns help us avoid repeating nouns while we speak or write.
 Words such as he, she, it, I, you, we, they, them, etc. are pronouns.

 Let’s consider this paragraph without using pronouns: